Anoesj/google-calendar-logger/README.md

 3. then, the first time, you'll be asked to visit a URL to generate a token.json

 ## Creating an instance of the logger
+For each calendar you want to log to, you'll need to create a new instance of Google Calendar Logger:
 ```javascript
 const GoogleCalendarLogger = require('./google-calendar-logger'),
       path = require('path');